MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-prepare-system.md

 We utilize the notebook item in the Data Science experience to demonstrate various Fabric capabilities.
 The notebooks are available as Jupyter notebook files that can be imported to your Fabric-enabled workspace.

 1. Download your notebook(s).
 Make sure to download the files by using the "Raw" file link in GitHub.
     * For the **Get started** notebooks, download the notebook(.ipynb) files from the parent folder: [data-science-tutorial](https://github.com/microsoft/fabric-samples/tree/main/docs-samples/data-science/data-science-tutorial).
-Make sure to download the files by using the "Raw" file link in GitHub.
     * For the **Tutorials** notebooks, download the notebooks(.ipynb) files from the parent folder [data-science-ai-samples](https://github.com/microsoft/fabric-samples/tree/main/docs-samples/data-science/data-science-ai-samples).

 1. On the Data science experience homepage, select **Import notebook** and upload the notebook files for parts 1- 5 that you downloaded in step 1.